TempeHS/.github/profile/README.md

 - [Arduino Mechatronics Resources](https://github.com/TempeHS/TempeHS_Ardunio_Bootcamp), a template repository for learning Arduino microcontroller basics using the Seeed Sensor Kit.
 - [Scikit-learn Linear Regression](https://github.com/TempeHS/NESA_Course_Specifications_Linear_Regression), A Jupyter Notebook collection designed to support students' understanding of the Linear Regression model defined in the NESA Software Engineering Course Specifications pg 28.
 - [Practical-Application-of-NESA-Software-Engineering-MLOps](https://github.com/TempeHS/Practical-Application-of-NESA-Software-Engineering-MLOps), A Jupyter Notebook collection designed to develop a practical understanding of Machine Learning Operations (MLOps) defined in the NESA Software Engineering Course Specifications pg 27.
-- [NESA Software Engineering - Machine Learning OOP Implementation Examples](https://github.com/TempeHS/Machine_Learning_OOP_Implementation_Examples), A Jupyter Notebook collection designed to support students implement Programming for automation in the NESA Software Engineering Syllabus specifically using an OOP to make predictions.
+- [NESA Software Engineering - Machine Learning OOP Implementation Examples](https://github.com/TempeHS/Machine_Learning_OOP_Implementation_Examples), A Jupyter Notebook collection designed to support students in implementing Programming for automation in the NESA Software Engineering Syllabus, specifically using OOP to make predictions.

 🍿 Fun facts - No hampsters were hurt in the process of making these resources.